PostHog/posthog.com/contents/handbook/help.md

 Internally, _everything_ can be shared apart from people issues - such as HR / personal (ie recruitment or health data).

-### Be proactive with Community questions
+### Be proactive with community questions

 Don't _only_ help the community when you're the person on support hero in your small team.
-No matter what your goals may be, if you can quickly ship fixes to real life user problems, then you are going to build goodwill, word of mouth growth and a better product all in one swoop.
+No matter what your goals may be, if you can quickly ship fixes to real life user problems, then you are going to build goodwill, word of mouth growth, and a better product all in one swoop.

 You can find these in [posthog.com/questions](https://posthog.com/questions).